Published on

 Most production inference servers cache the KV state of common prefixes.
 System prompts, shares instructions, boilerplates etc. This saves computing the KV Cache for boilerplate for every user.

 In a poorly isolated system, an attacker can design a prompt that shares a prefix with a cached context.
 Since both requests point to the same KV block, the attackers attention runs against the shared content.
-This could leak another user's information or the system prompt.
+This could expose the system prompt or reveal what prefixes other users are hitting.

 This is commonly addressed by KV block ownership.
 Shared contexts go into shared blocks.
 The lookup key for a private block is a hash of the { token sequence, userID }.
 So even if two users send identical tokens, there isn't a key collision.